vidarasberg/Tibber.CleaningRobot/README.md

 ```

 ### Alternatively using dotnet
+The project targets dotnet 9 so install the SDK or runtime.
 Configure the value of PostgreDB in appsettings.Development to use your db.

 NOTE: migrations are automatically applied for Development